ibm-cloud-docs/cephaas/volume_create.md

 {: #creating-block-volume-cli}
 {: cli}

-You can create volumes by using the command-line interface (CLI).
+To create volumes by using the command-line interface (CLI), run the following command.

-Run the following command to create a volume.
-Provide the `CAPACITY` of the volume, `NAME` of the volume, and endpoint url.

-The volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
-Volume names must begin with a lowercase letter and should not end with a hyphen.
-If you create two volumes with the same name in the same service instance and region, a `volume name duplicate` error is displayed.
-{: requirement}

 ```sh
 ibmcloud software-defined-storage volume-create --capacity CAPACITY [--name NAME] [--hostnqnstring HOSTNQNSTRING] --url string
 ```
 {: pre}

+Provide the `CAPACITY` of the volume, `NAME` of the volume, host nqn `hostnqnstring`, and endpoint url.
+For guidance on how to find the `host nqn`, see [Configuring NVMe-oF initiators](/docs/cephaas?topic=cephaas-about-volume-host-mappings&interface=ui#config-nvme-initiators).

+The volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
+Volume names must begin with a lowercase letter and should not end with a hyphen.
+If you create two volumes with the same name in the same service instance and region, a `volume name duplicate` error is displayed.

 See the following example.

 ```bash
 ibmcloud sds volume-create --capacity 10 --name example1 --url $sds_endpoint